thierry-wendling/mlhub/README.md

 # deepAM
-Using to deep learning for marketing attribution modelling.
+Using deep learning for cross-channel marketing spend optimization.